James Stewart, Commendator of Kelso and Melrose: Career

 Elizabeth Schaw is sometimes identified as a woman of the same name who married a minor courtier of James V, Robert Gibb.

 James V had children with a number of mistresses before his marriages to Madeleine of France and Mary of Guise.
 A more well-known half-brother, James Stewart, 1st Earl of Moray, was variously known as "Lord James", the Prior of St Andrews, the Earl of Mar, the Earl of Moray, and Regent Moray.

 In April 1532 the king's wardrobe servant and pursemaster Harry Kemp spent £20 Scots on the expenses of keeping the infant and his nurse's wages.
+In 1536, George Buchanan became his tutor.
+Clothes for "lord James of Kelso" and his brothers were made by the king's tailor, Thomas Arthur.
+James Stewart resided at St Andrews and was there in March 1539.

 Like other members of the Scottish royal family, James Stewart was granted an income from monastic lands, as Commendator of Kelso and Melrose.
 James V wrote to the Pope Clement VII to obtain dispensations so his sons could hold clerical offices.
 In 1541 James V wrote to Cardinal Ghinucci in Rome to obtain permission to restructure the landholding system of the estates of Kelso and Melrose.
 He intended to realise a financial advantage (in the name of his son) by setting tenancies in "feufarm" with long lease "teinds" or tithes.
 In order to do this, permission was required from Rome for the actions of administrators on the behalf of the nine-year old James Stewart.

-James Stewart was at Stirling Castle with his sister Mary, Queen of Scots on 28 July 1544, and signed and sealed a charter.